Mikhus/canvas-gauges/pages/documentation/user-guide/scripting-api.md

 var radial = new RadialGauge(document.createElement('canvas'));
 ~~~

-As you may see the only mandatory options required to properly instantiate zero-configured gauge is ```renderTo``` option which should be either identifier of canvas element on HTML page or the canvas element itself.
+As you may see the only mandatory option required to properly instantiate zero-configured gauge is ```renderTo```, which should be either identifier of canvas element on HTML page or a canvas element itself.

-Canvas gauges support dynamic configuration change at runtime and/or at construction.
-So it is safe to bypass all required config options when instantiating the gauge:
+Canvas gauges support dynamic changing of configuration at runtime and/or at construction.

 ~~~javascript
 var radial = new RadialGauge({